 Anyone can dabble in content marketing, but not everyone gets it right.
 It’s easy to make a mistake on social media that can burn you in a very public manner.

-If you start by avoiding the five content marketing mistakes listed below, you’ll, at least, have a fighting chance of gaining traction, loyalty and respect.
+Remember, the goal of using content is to get your audience to become fans and from there, to support your offerings.
+If you start by avoiding the five content marketing mistakes listed below, you’ll at least have a fighting chance of gaining traction, loyalty and respect – and getting seen.

 1. Open With a Sales Pitch